On the wave turbulence theory for a stochastic KdV type equation: The proof of the main theorem

 This procedure will be iterated all the way to the original momentum denoted, without loss of generality, by $k_1'$.
 This means the final operator would be $\mathcal{C}^\lambda_{2}$.
-Hence, the explicit form of $\mathfrak{C}^\lambda_q(t)$ can be written, at the end of the iteration, as
+Hence, the explicit form of $\mathfrak{C}^\lambda_q(t)$, {sum over all possible ladders}, can be written, at the end of the iteration, as

 By the change of variables $s_{2i-1}\to \lambda^{-2} s_{2i-1}$ and $t\to \tau\lambda^{-2}$, we write